Financial Recovery (1980). Online edition (2024)

 Returning to my nearby office every evening after family dinner, I wrote point-of-sale programs for the TI-59 programmable calculator using term life insurance rates of several life insurance companies.
 I mailed programmed magnetic cards to the agents around the country who had contacted me after reading Financial Recovery, in which point-of-sale annual calculations for replacing a cash-value life insurance policy were printed.
 Now outdated by computer technology, that TI-59 system is not included in this 2024 online edition of my book.
 It can be duplicated today online, driving a final nail into the coffin of exposed cash value life "insurance".

 Universal Life Insurance consists of annually renewable term life-insurance (the cost of which skyrockets as one grows older) combined with flexible overcharges that create CASH VALUE, enabling salespersons, trained by the companies, to pitch life-insurance as an investment (as usual).
-If owned today, I might suggest, based on individual circumstances, that it be either sold for value (if possible) and/or replaced by a Wisebird Agent.
+If owned today, I might suggest, based on individual circumstances, that it be either sold for value (if possible) and/or replaced, with professional oversight, by a Wisebird Agent.
 For the reasons, see items #92, #93, #94, #95, #96, and #97 within the book's updated bibliography

 To understand why I dedicated Financial Recovery to the late Senator Philip Hart of Michigan, please read completely the book's Introduction